What is IACA?

-In general, seminars can vary anywhere from a one to five days and trainings can vary anywhere from a week to a month.
-The Master programme lasts for two years, combining seven, on-site modules each of a two-week duration, with distance learning.
+In general, seminars can vary anywhere from one to five days and trainings can vary anywhere from a week to a month.
+IACA's master's programmes last for two years, combining on-site modules with distance learning.

 In general, programmes are offered in the English language.
 The language of tailor-made trainings and regional programmes can vary according to specific requirements.

 Based on the size of each programme, participants will either be accommodated in nearby hotels or in Vienna.